SEO in Buxton Taught Me These 10 things!: Phil Gregory 2018

 Developers and SEOs are always locking horns regarding what makes a perfect website.
 I can think of numerous times that Devs have helped me with problems that are out of the realm of an SEO’s technical knowledge.
 Stuff like server issues and DNS issues.

-I also remember times when my seo knowledge has helped the design team with little on-page SEO tips saving time by building features into sites from the get-go.
+I also remember times when my seo knowledge has helped the design/dev team with little on-page SEO tips saving time by building features into sites from the get-go.

 Just like in a family, there extroverts and introverts.
 There will be times of laughter and sometimes tears, occasionally anger, and definitely plenty of frustration.
-When you’re feeling such frustrations it’s good to remember that each member of the team is there because of the skills they can bring to the company as a whole.
+When you’re feeling such frustrations, it’s good to remember that each member of the team is there because of the skills they can bring to the company as a whole.
+So don’t sweat the small stuff.

 6) Someone Know’s More Than You – Learn From Them